Divine Mercy Related CoVID-19 (Coronavirus) Updates

 We continue to stream our 7:30 a.m.
 Sunday Mass for our homebound brothers and sisters.
 You are still an important part of our parish and we continue to pray with and for you.
 Masses are available for viewing anytime after they are streamed live on our Divine Mercy Facebook and YouTube channel.

-Please remember in prayer the family, friends, and souls of all the recently deceased of our parish, especially Paula Ann Pezzi, Marie Bauer, and Doris Wendt.
-May they enjoy the fullness of life in the company of the risen Christ, and may those who mourn receive the gift of God’s peace in their time of grief.
-Eternal rest grant unto them, O Lord.
-And let perpetual light shine upon them.
-May their souls and the souls of all the faithful departed, through the mercy of God, rest in peace.
+Please remember in prayer the family, friends, and souls of all the recently deceased of our parish, especially Patricia Wood.
+May she enjoy the fullness of life in the company of the risen Christ, and may those who mourn receive the gift of God’s peace in their time of grief.
+Eternal rest grant unto her, O Lord.
+And let perpetual light shine upon her.
+May her soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen.

-SCRIP is back on a smaller scale, but is more important than ever to support our day school!
+Shop with SCRIP and support our school!
 Simply fill out your contact information on the form, indicate your order, and place it in the collection basket, return it to the parish office, or email it to Kristin Menzia.
 Kristin will contact you when and where to pick up your order.
 Payment can be included with your order or at the time of pickup.
 We're hoping this procedure is only temporary, so please be patient.
 God bless and thank you for supporting Divine Mercy School!